-Rolling a Second Coat
+Roll a Second Coat

 After the paint has fully dried, lay down a second coat of paint.
 Two or more coats of paint will deepen the color and make the paint more durable.

-Cleaning the Work Area
+Clean the Work Area

-Remove painter's tape after the paint has dried.
+Remove the painter's tape after the paint has dried.
 If latex paint was used, the roller frame, bucket screen, bucket, brushes, and other items can be cleaned with warm water and soap.

 - Be careful when rolling close to a non-painted surface (such as a ceiling), as rolling may splatter fine drops of paint on that surface.
 Roll slowly to avoid this.